Administrative Report to the Governor

 The division is assisted by a Securities Advisory Council, comprised of industry representatives, academics and members of the bar, all of whom serve without compensation, that offers the Commissioner and staff insight on new regulatory initiatives.

 Since 1992, state-chartered banks have submitted Home Mortgage Disclosure Act (HMDA) information to their primary federal regulator, usually the Federal Deposit Insurance Corporation (FDIC).
 That agency examines banks once every two years for compliance with HMDA and other regulations.
 The Department of Banking receives and reviews copies of all of these confidential compliance examination reports.
-Based on the department's review of the reports during 2001-2002, no evidence of discriminatory practices by state-chartered institutions was disclosed.
+Based on the department's review of recent community reinvestment act (CRA) and compliance examination summaries during 2002-2003, no evidence of discriminatory practices by state-chartered institutions was disclosed.

-Five banks headquartered in Connecticut currently operate 36 branches or limited branches located outside of the state or country.
-Correspondingly, as of December 31, 2001, 17 out-of-state banks operated 432 branches located in Connecticut.
-In addition, six foreign banks operate branches, agencies or representative offices in the state.
+Correspondingly, as of the end of 2003, 18 out-of-state banks operated 455 branches located in Connecticut.
+In addition, seven foreign banks operate agencies, branches or representative offices in the state.

 During 2002-2003, three mergers were announced involving out-of-state institutions and banks headquartered in Connecticut.

 Middlesex Bank & Trust Company, headquartered in Newton, Massachusetts, merged with and into Westport National Bank, located in Westport, Connecticut.

 Banknorth Group, Inc., a holding company with its principal place of business in Portland, ME, acquired and retained the ownership and control of 100 percent of the issued and outstanding voting stock of Bancorp Connecticut, Inc., and indirectly, Southington Savings Bank.
 Southington Savings Bank, headquartered in Southington, Connecticut, merged with and into Banknorth, National Association, headquartered in Portland, Maine.